-By completing the CoolSculpting University training, Lauren and Holly can provide expertise that few practices in the Portland area can match.
+By completing the CoolSculpting University training, our technicians can provide expertise that few practices in the Portland area can match.
 Their knowledge will be especially valuable as additional applicators and techniques are introduced for CoolSculpting.

 When CoolSculpting was first cleared by the FDA for use, practitioners used a single applicator during the treatment.
 Since then, several additional applicators designed to treat specific areas of the body have become available.
 In addition to the abdominal area and “love handles,” CoolSculpting can now treat:

 Some of the new applicators also work more efficiently, reducing treatment times for some patients.